Understanding pricing per guest models

 Here’s an example of a triple occupancy room with three guests:

-If you are interested in setting up pricing per guest via the extranet, please refer to this article.
+If you’re interested in setting up pricing per guest via the Extranet, refer to this article.

 Working with Connectivity Providers